-Executive Order No. 14-03, Procedures for Whistleblowers and Protections against Retaliation, issued on November 21, 2014, outlines the GS/OAS general policies for encouraging the reporting of financial and administrative misconduct, as well as procedures to accept reports by prospective whistleblowers seeking protection from reprisals for their actions.
-Specifically, this policy provides the basis for the protection of whistleblowers, informants, and witnesses from retaliation in the reporting of financial and administrative misconduct and is essential in the fight against fraud and other misconduct.
-The OIG Hotline is an additional mechanism for reporting allegations involving the GS/OAS human resources, as well as allegations of fraudulent, corrupt, coercive, and collusive practices, whether committed by staff members or other personnel, parties or entities.
+Executive Order No. 14-03, Procedures for Whistleblowers and Protections against Retaliation, issued on November 21, 2014, outlines the General Secretariat's general policies for encouraging the reporting of financial and administrative misconduct, as well as procedures to accept reports by prospective whistleblowers seeking protection from reprisals for their actions.
+Specifically, this policy assigns the OIG as the appropriate authority to undertake investigations and provides the basis for the protection of whistleblowers, informants, and witnesses from retaliation in the reporting of financial and administrative misconduct.
+The OIG Hotline is available to the public as an additional mechanism for reporting allegations of misconduct involving the human resources of the GS/OAS, as well as allegations of fraudulent, corrupt, coercive, and collusive practices involving the GS/OAS, whether committed by staff members or other personnel, parties or entities, and deemed to be detrimental to the Organization.

 Executive Order No. 15-02, Policy and Conflict Resolution System for Prevention and Elimination of All Forms of Workplace Harassment, adopted on October 15, 2015, emphasizes that the GS/OAS is committed to providing a workplace that is free of all forms of harassment.
-The OIG is the competent and chosen authority by the General Secretariat to address formal workplace harassment complaints.
+The policy designates the OIG as the competent authority to address formal workplace harassment complaints within the Organization's conflict-resolution mechanisms.

 III.
-Internal Audits
+Internal Audits & Special Reviews

-In the January 1 - July 31, 2024 period, the OIG's Internal Audit Section (OIG/IA) processed six audits, including a Special Request from the Office of the Secretary General (SR-24/06).
+In the January 1 - December 31, 2024, period, the OIG's Internal Audit Section (OIG/IA) processed eight audits, including a Special Request from the Office of the Secretary General (SR-24/06).
 Of these, three have been completed, as detailed in the table below:

-Code Title Origin Status as of 07/31/2024 AUD-23/04 Facilities Maintenance Expenses Audit Plan Completed AUD-23/05 Expenditures' Approval Process Audit Plan Completed AUD-24/01 Inspections of Personnel Transfers, Internal and External Competitions, and Reclassifications Included in the Program-Budget 2023 General Assembly Mandate Completed AUD-24/02 Service & Recovery Funds Audit Plan In Process AUD-24/03 External Funding Strategy Audit Plan Not Started AUD-24/04 SARE Performance Management Audit Plan Not Started AUD-24/05 Organization's Ethics Program Audit Plan In Process SR-24/06 Haiti National Office & Support Programs Office of the Secretary General Not Started
+Code Title Origin Status as of 12/31/2024 AUD-23/04 Facilities Maintenance Expenses Audit Plan Completed AUD-23/05 Expenditures' Approval Process Audit Plan Completed AUD-24/01 Inspections of Personnel Transfers, Internal and General Completed External Competitions, and Reclassificati Assembly Included in the Program-Budget 2023 Mandate AUD-24/02 Service & Recovery Funds Audit Plan In Process AUD-24/03 External Funding Strategy Audit Plan In Process AUD-24/04 SARE Performance Management Audit Plan In Process AUD-24/05 Organization's Ethics Program Audit Plan In Process SR-24/06 Haiti National Office & Support Programs Office of In Process the Secretary General